A HUMID WEEKEND WITH STORMS AT TIMES

 SATURDAY: NE-E 5-15 KTS WAVES: 1-3′

 TUESDAY: Partly cloudy.
 Hot and humid.
-A stray storm?
-HIGH: 88 LOW: 69
+Storms later in the day.
+HIGH: 87 LOW: 68

 THURSDAY: Partly cloudy.
 Very warm, but not quite as humid.
-HIGH: 83 LOW: 60
+A stray shower?
+HIGH: 84 LOW: 60

 FRIDAY: Partly sunny.
 A bit more comfortable.
 HIGH: 80